formloco/formloco/README.md

 formloco ships with drag-n-drop designer containing these component types: `Form Controls, IoT Widgets and Micro Apps`.
 For more information on how to add your own form control, IoT widget or Micro App check out https://github.com/formloco/formloco/wiki/Software-Development-Guide.

-## Connect formloco

-formloco ships with `Connectors` that are used to setup connections to other application API's, such as QuickBooks, Xero, Microsoft Business Central and others.
-For more information on how to configure existing connectors or how to add your own check out https://github.com/formloco/formloco/wiki/Software-Development-Guide.

 ## Docs